$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Formulating the interior point method for HLSP

-We introduce two positive slack variables $w_{l,i}$ for the inequality constraints on the current level $l$ and $\uw_{\umA_{l-1}^{\notin}}$ for the inactive inequality constraints of the previous levels.
-They are then bounded away from zero by the log-barrier function:
+We introduce two positive slack variables, $w_{\mathbb{I}_l}$ for the inequality constraints on the current level $l$, and $w_{\mI_{\cup l-1}}$ for the inactive inequality constraints of the previous levels.
+They are then penalized by the log function to avoid values approaching zero (`log-barrier'):